Christ-Mind-Teachings/cmi-acol/_dialog/day19.md

 world but what they do will be a byproduct of their way of being rather than a means of facilitating that way of being.
 Many of the way of Mary will find acclaim, yet neither acclaim nor obscurity will matter to those following these ways.
-Being true to the self and the calling of the One Self is all that matters.
+Being true to the Self and the calling of the One Self is all that matters.
 Eventually all will follow the way of Mary and such ideas as acclaim and obscurity will be no more.
 But at this time of transition, both ways are needed to demonstrate the means of coming to know, which are what all true expression is about.

 19.12 The fear of losing the self is still the primary fear, even among those who have never found the self.
 They fear losing the known to the unknown.
 The two ways of demonstration make the unknown known.
 One makes the unknown known through individuated example lives.
 One makes the unknown known through creation of the new so that the unknown is no longer unknown but made available to be experienced.

 19.13 This availability is what is meant by the anchoring of the new.
 Those who, in relationship with the unknown, through unity and